Kernix13/vision-grid-express/README.md

 - Dark/Light mode option
 - Add a quote generator API that pairs an inspirational quote with each image
 - Add a music API for motivational music during lightbox slideshow
+- Allow user to select only landscape, portrait, or square-ish image formats

 <br>